PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-08 13:57:33
+Last updated: 2024-04-08 13:58:06
-Random Quote: If you get pulled over for speeding, tell the policeman your spouse has diarrhea. - Phil Dunphy
+Random Quote: Oh, boy, so you actually learned something today?
+What is this, Full House? - Rick Sanchez